rowan-mclaughlin/rowcal/README.md

 # rowcal

-rowcal is a R package for the analysis of chronological information in archaeology, history and related subjects, including tools for radiocarbon calibration and data analysis.
+rowcal is an R package for the analysis of chronological information in archaeology, history and related subjects, including tools for radiocarbon calibration and data analysis.

 ## Getting Started